 We propose AF-Stream, a distributed stream processing system that realizes approximate fault tolerance for both internal states and unprocessed items.
 AF-Stream achieves not only high performance by reducing the number of backup operations, but also high accuracy by bounding errors upon failures with theoretical guarantees.
-It provides an extensible programming model and exports userspecified threshold parameters for configuring the performanceaccuracy trade-off.
-Experiments on our AF-Stream prototype demonstrate its high performance and high accuracy in various streaming algorithms.
-The source code of our AF-Stream prototype is available at: http://ansrlab.cse.cuhk.edu.hk/software/afstream.
+It provides an extensible programming model and exports user-configurable threshold parameters for configuring the performance-accuracy tradeoff.
+In addition, it provably preserves the iterative-convergent and error-tolerant nature of online learning based on SGD.
+Experiments on our AF-Stream prototype demonstrate its high performance and high accuracy in various streaming algorithms, as well as its model convergence in various settings.